Juninho Capixaba

 Luis Antônio da Rocha Júnior (born 6 July 1997), known as Juninho Capixaba, is a Brazilian footballer who plays as a left back for Red Bull Bragantino.

 Club career

 Bahia

-Born in Cachoeiro do Itapemirim, Espírito Santo, Juninho finished his formation with Bahia.
+Born in Cachoeiro de Itapemirim, Espírito Santo, Juninho finished his formation with Bahia.
 He made his first team debut on 7 November 2015, starting in a 2–1 home loss against Santa Cruz for the Série B championship.

 Juninho did not feature in any league matches during the 2016 campaign, which ended in promotion, and mainly appeared for the under-20 squad.
 Ahead of the 2017 season, he faced competition with new signings Matheus Reis and Pablo Armero, starting the year as a third-choice.

 Juninho made his Série A debut on 6 August 2017, coming on as a second-half substitute for Armero in a 2–1 home win against São Paulo.
 He finished the tournament with 17 appearances, being an undisputed starter during the final stages.